Azelaic acid: Polymers and related materials

-Esters of this dicarboxylic acid find applications in lubrication and plasticizers.
-In lubricant industries, it is used as a thickening agent in lithium complex grease.
-With hexamethylenediamine, azelaic acid forms Nylon-6,9, which finds specialized uses as a plastic.
+Esters of this dicarboxylic acid are used as lubricants and plasticizers.
+In the lubricant industry, it is used as a thickening agent in lithium complex grease.
+With hexamethylenediamine, azelaic acid forms nylon-6,9, which finds specialized uses as a plastic.

 Medical

-In 2023, it was the 309th most commonly prescribed medication in the United States, with more than 200,000 prescriptions.
+In 2023, it ranked 309th among the most commonly prescribed medications in the United States, with more than 200,000 prescriptions.

-Azelaic acid is used to treat mild to moderate acne, both comedonal acne and inflammatory acne.
+Azelaic acid is used to treat mild to moderate acne, both comedonal and inflammatory.

 It belongs to a class of chemicals called dicarboxylic acids.
+It also fights against a variety of microorganisms, such as the bacterium Propionibacterium acnes which leads to acne.
 It works by killing acne bacteria that infect skin pores.
-It also decreases the production of keratin, which is a natural substance that promotes the growth of acne bacteria.
+It also decreases the production of keratin, which is a natural substance that promotes the growth of acneic bacteria.
 Azelaic acid is also used as a topical gel treatment for rosacea, due to its ability to reduce inflammation.
 It clears the bumps and swelling caused by rosacea.

-In topical pharmaceutical preparations and scientific research AzA is typically used in concentrations between 15% and 20% but some research demonstrates that in certain vehicle formulations, the pharmaceutical effects of 10% Azelaic acid have the potential to be fully comparable to that of some 20% creams.
+In topical pharmaceutical preparations and scientific research, AzA is typically used at concentrations of 15%–20%, but some studies show that, in certain vehicle formulations, the pharmaceutical effects of 10% AzA can be fully comparable to those of 20% creams.

 Acne treatment

-Azelaic acid is effective for mild to moderate acne when applied topically at a 15%-20% concentration.
-In patients with moderate acne, twice daily application over 3 months of 20% AzA significantly reduced the number of comedones, papules, and pustules; at this strength, it's considered to be as effective as benzoyl peroxide 5%, tretinoin 0.05%, erythromycin 2%, and oral tetracycline at 500 mg-1000 mg.
-In a comparative review of effects of topical AzA, Salicylic acid, Nicotinamide, Sulfur, Zinc, and alpha-hydroxy acid, AzA had more high-quality evidence of effectiveness than the rest.
+Azelaic acid is effective for mild to moderate acne when applied topically at 15%–20%.
+In patients with moderate acne, twice daily application over 3 months of 20% AzA significantly reduced the number of comedones, papules, and pustules; at this strength, it is considered to be as effective as benzoyl peroxide 5%, tretinoin 0.05%, erythromycin 2%, and oral tetracycline at 500 mg–1000 mg.
+In a comparative review of effects of topical AzA, salicylic acid, nicotinamide, sulfur, zinc, and alpha hydroxy acid, AzA had more high-quality evidence of effectiveness than the rest.
 Results can be expected after 4 weeks of twice-daily treatment.
-The effectiveness of long-term use is unclear, but it's been recommended that AzA be used for at least 6 months continuously for maintenance.
+The effectiveness of long-term use is unclear, but it is recommended that AzA be used continuously for at least 6 months for maintenance.

+Side effects

+Potential side effects of topical AzA include skin dryness and irritation, especially in some people with eczema.

 Whitening agent

-Azelaic acid is used for the treatment of skin pigmentation, including melasma and postinflammatory hyperpigmentation, particularly in those with darker skin types.
+Azelaic acid is used to treat skin pigmentation, including melasma and post-inflammatory hyperpigmentation, particularly in patients with darker skin types.
 It has been recommended as an alternative to hydroquinone.
-As a tyrosinase inhibitor, azelaic acid reduces synthesis of melanin.
+As a tyrosinase inhibitor, AzA reduces synthesis of melanin.
 According to one report in 1988, azelaic acid in combination with zinc sulfate in vitro was found to be a potent (90% inhibition) 5α-reductase inhibitor, similar to the hair loss drugs finasteride and dutasteride.
-In vitro research during mid-1980s evaluating azelaic acid's depigmenting (whitening) capability concluded it is effective (cytotoxic to melanocytes) at only high concentrations.
+In vitro research during the mid-1980s evaluating AzA's depigmenting (whitening) capability concluded it is effective (cytotoxic to melanocytes) at only high concentrations.

 A 1996 review claimed 20% AzA is as potent as 4% hydroquinone after a period of application of three months without the latter's adverse effects and even more effective if applied along with tretinoin for the same period of time.